The Club

 Facilities

-Our tale begins 350 years ago with Wong Long a Shoalin monk.
-Wong had opposed the Manchurian takeover of China and joined a temple in Honan province to learn Kung Fu in order to become a skilled fighter and defender of his people.
+Wong Long a Shaolin monk.
+Long had opposed the Manchurian takeover of China and joined a temple in Honan province to learn Kung Fu to become a skilled fighter and defender of his people.

 The emperor, after hearing tales of defiance at this temple sent his army, thousands strong, to eradicate the monks.
 Long and his fellow monks defended the temple for a day and night, escaping into the mountains at dawn.
 Only 128 monks survived the attack, less than half of the original number.

 Over the next five years Long could never best Feng in combat and seemed destined to remain a loyal advisor to his brother.
-Feng left the group to travel and gain knowledge for a 3 year pilgrimage and Long was left to lead the order.
+Feng left the group to travel and gain knowledge for a 3-year pilgrimage.
+Long challenged many opponents and never lost and was left to lead the order.

 One day after practice, Long observed how a praying mantis fought and defeated an enormous cicada.
 Long was so impressed that he captured the insect and spent day and night studying the movements.
 To complete the movements, Long infused strength and powerful footwork into the Shaolin style.
 He accomplished this by studying the monkeys of China, renowned for their deft and powerful movements.

-Long built forms and powerful, quick strikes in the coming months that captured the essence of the mantis.
-When Feng returned, Long dominated his brother in sparing matches and quickly overtook his brother as Abbot.
-Wong taught Feng his new style and it became known as Praying Mantis Kung Fu.
+Long built forms and infused the mantis movements into the 18 systems of shaolin.
+When Feng returned, Long dominated his brother in sparring matches and quickly overtook his brother as Abbot.
+Long taught Feng his new style and it became known as Praying Mantis Kung Fu.
 It became the highest level of fighting within the order and taught only to the students who had proven their dedication and skill at the craft.
+Decades passed with Long and Feng passing away, leaving the knowledge with the new Abbot.
+Becoming one of the Highest levels in the shaolin system (18 systems of shaolin).
+Long integrated with the praying mantis system.
+One of the mantises that Feng worked with had a 7-star pattern on its back resembling the Big Dipper.
+That’s how 7-Star Praying Mantis system evolved.

 Lineage